 The NCT team is obsessed with the quality, accuracy, and integrity of your data.
 Our professionals are dedicated to the discovery of innovative therapies for central nervous system disorders.

-Richard Keefe is the Chief Executive Officer of NeuroCog Trials.
-In an effort to bring cutting-edge innovation and rigorous standards to industry trials collecting neurocognitive data, he founded NeuroCog Trials in 2005.
+Dr. Keefe is the Chief Executive Officer of NeuroCog Trials.
+In an effort to bring cutting-edge innovation and rigorous standards to industry trials collecting neurocognitive data, he founded NeuroCog Trials in 2004.

 Dr. Keefe’s devotion to scientific integrity is extended throughout the company’s leadership and staff which is thoroughly exemplified in the services provided to clients.
 He is responsible for initiating, developing, and maintaining supportive relationships with key industry leaders and scientific advisors.

 He is Professor of Psychiatry, Psychology and Neurosciences at Duke University Medical Center.
 His work for the past 25 years has focused on applying innovative strategies in neuroscience to measure human cognition.
 He has published over 220 peer-reviewed scientific papers on cognition, schizophrenia, dementia, and other CNS disorders.
 Dr. Keefe has had a leadership role for cognitive methods and coordinating center data review for several large NIMH studies including the CATIE, MATRICS, TURNS, and TENETS projects.
 He is Associate Editor for Psychological Medicine, and on the Editorial Board of Schizophrenia Bulletin, Schizophrenia Research, and Innovations in Clinical Neuroscience.

 Dr. Keefe is a Fellow of the American College of Neuropsychopharmacology, and on the Scientific Board of the Brain and Behavior Research Foundation.
 He was President of the International Society for CNS Clinical Trials and Methodology in 2012 through 2014.